 In 2015 Volcan Turrialba ejected enough ash and cinders to create a cloud large enough to close the SJO international airport 50 km away.
 It reopened the next morning and no injuries or loss of life was reported.
 In the subsequent three years airport operations were impacted numerous times and experts predict high levels of activity continue into 2019.

 A few years ago the tsunami disasters in Southeast Asia and Japan raised awareness that offshore earthquakes can be more devastating than onshore ones.
 The shape of the seabed off the shores of Costa Rica is not particularly suited to the formation of tsunami waves.
 Recent major earthquakes off the coast of Chile (> 8.0) and in the central Pacific triggered Tsunami warnings in Costa Rica but all resulted in nearly unnoticeable increases in wave heights on the shores.

 In most areas the ground rises sharply away from the beach.
 There has never been a significant tsunami recorded in Costa Rica but if you are concerned about the possibility of a tsunami “ocean view” accommodations well out of the reach of the waves are readily available in most beach areas.

 Hurricanes are not a major concern in Costa Rica (see current storms and weather predictions)

-The shape of the Gulf of Mexico dictates that the storms turn north and in the hundreds of years of records none had ever made a direct hit (only Hurricane Cesár came close in 1996 until Otto pushed across Northern Costa Rica in 2016.
+The shape of the Gulf of Mexico dictates that the storms turn north and in the hundreds of years of records none had ever made a direct hit (only Hurricane Cesár came close in 1996) until Otto pushed across Northern Costa Rica a few years ago.